-- The report will be referred back to when you move out
+- The report will be referred back to, when you come to move out

 - Excepting normal wear and tear, the property should be in exactly the same condition as when you moved in

 - Remember that the owner holds your deposit, and you want it back.
-There is a common joke amongst expats that you don’t really know whether your landlord is nice until you move out… so don’t give them any chance to withhold your deposit money!
+There is a common joke amongst expats: ‘You don’t really know whether your landlord is nice until you move out’.
+So, don’t give them any excuses to withhold your deposit money!

 Rule 4: Check in properly

-- The contracts must be signed by all parties involved
+- Contracts must be signed by all parties involved

-- The rent and deposit must be paid into the account of the agent
+- Rent and deposit must be paid into the account of the agent

 - The tenant should be handed the keys to the property